 “Financial wellness symbolizes that collaboration between the banking side of the business and the investments business, whereby you're actually charting the entire client journey right across the organization from first paycheck, ultimately, to even things like estate planning and using signals or business intelligence and money, movement, or automation, to make sure that client assets are positioned to serve the client at any point in time,” said Trout.

 3. Ways SigFig is enabling firms to achieve innovative transformation

 It’s so easy to think of digital and remote as humanless.
 But it's actually a more rich and natural way to insert humans into that interaction.
 SigFig is seeing small business, commercial banking, mortgage and home lending, retail and premiere banking – whole financial institutions, from top to bottom – shift to digital-first, and each application should strive to achieve the same richness of collaboration and customer-closeness as in-person advising.

-“One of the things that I knew early on was that this was not going to be something that we were gonna try to build internally, and that we were gonna go out and choose the best of the best, which is why we chose SigFig.
-We did a very, very deep dive on several of the potential providers and needed to have not only somebody with great technology, but with a firm with a great vision,” said Weiner.
+“One of the things that I knew early on was that this [shift to digital-first customer experiences] was not going to be something that we were going to try to build internally, and that we were going to go out and choose the best of the best, which is why we chose SigFig.
+We did a deep dive on several of the potential providers and needed not only a firm with great technology, but a firm with a great vision," said Weiner.